 Ms. Joséphine Adou Biendjui, vice-Chairman of SG3, presented the main outcomes of WTSA-12 with respect to financial and economic issues of interest to Africa.
 Eight Resolution and one Opinoin were adopted that are related to those issues.
 A revision of Recommendation ITU-T D.195 was also approved.
 The Resolutions in question are 29, 44, 52, 54, 61, 62, 64 and 65.
 The Opinion is Opinion 1 on implementation of Recommendation D.156 on network externalities.
 She noted that some of the Resolutions address the issue of operator revenue loss due to misue of numbering or failure to transmit calling line identification.
 Others address the issue of excessive costs induced by spam, etc. The issue of dispute resolution is also addressed as is IP address allocation and the transistion to IPv6.
 Implementation of these Resolutions will benefit Africa, so African Member States and Sector Members should contribute to the work of SG3; States should adapt their regulations; regulators should follow up with operators; operators should implement the resolutions and recommendations and provide feedbak to regulators.
 In summary, WTSA-12 outcomes are important for Africa and take into account most of the African proposals.
 It is important to follow up on those outcomes.

-Mr. Martin Eucher, SG17 Counsellor, submitted a presentation on security related Resolutions revised by WTSA-12, e.g., Resoution 50 Cybersecurity, 52 Combating and Countering Spam, 58 CIRTs and introduced relevant activities and studies carried out in SG17 in the recent years, SG17’s future action plan to implement these Resolutions and latest progress made in the recent SG17 meeting held in June 2013.
+Mr. Martin Euchner, SG17 Advisor, submitted a presentation on security related Resolutions revised by WTSA-12, e.g., Resolution 50 Cybersecurity, 52 Combating and Countering Spam, 58 CIRTs and introduced relevant activities and studies carried out in SG17 in the recent years, SG17’s future action plan to implement these Resolutions and latest progress made in the recent SG17 meeting held in April 2013.

 Session C: Proposals on an Action Plan for the implementation of relevant WTSA-12 Resolutions that may have impact on the interests of Africa